avisi-cloud/terraform-provider-acloud/docs/resources/cluster.md

 - `cloud_account_identity` (String) Identity of the Cloud Account used to deploy the Cluster.
 Can only be set on cluster creation.
 - `environment` (String) Slug of the Environment of the Cluster.
 Can only be set on cluster creation.
 - `name` (String) Name of the Cluster
-- `organisation` (String) Slug of the Organisation of the Cluster.
-Can only be set on cluster creation.
 - `region` (String) Region of the Cloud Provider to deploy the Cluster in.
 Can only be set on cluster creation.
 - `version` (String) Avisi Cloud Kubernetes version of the Cluster